paulnorthrop/exdex/cran-comments.md

 ## Test environments

-- Debian Linux, GCC (R-patched and R-devel) on R-hub
+- Debian Linux, clang (R-devel) on R-hub
-- Fedora Linux, GCC (R-devel) on R-hub
+- Fedora Linux, clang (R-devel) on R-hub
 - macOS (R-release), ubuntu (R-oldrel, R-release, R-devel), windows (R-release) using the rcmdcheck package
-- win-builder (R-devel, R-release and R-oldrel)
+- win-builder (R-devel, R-release and R-oldrelease)

 ## Downstream dependencies

-All downstream dependencies of exdex (lax, lite, revdbayes) passed R CMD check
+Apart from warnings and notes unrelated to exdex, the downstream dependencies of exdex (lax, lite, revdbayes) passed R CMD check.
+(I will fix these problems for lax and lite shortly.)